-In cases where faculty believe that their non-reappointment has been discriminatory, arbitrary, or capricious, they may commence a grievance in accordance with procedures established in Section Two.
-IX. of this handbook.
+In cases where faculty believe that their non-reappointment has been discriminatory, arbitrary, or capricious, they may commence a grievance in accordance with procedures established in the Complaint and Grievance Procedures Section of this handbook.
 The burden of proof shall be on the faculty member.

 Termination is a severance action by which the University terminates the services of a ranked faculty member before the expiration of his or her current contract, without prejudice as to his or her performance.
 Reasons for termination are: mental or physical disability; reduction of student interest or changes in the University’s educational program; declared financial exigency; and dismissal for cause.